 At 443ft (135m) tall, and weighing more than 250 double-decker buses, the London Eye is a truly spectacular feature of London's skyline.
 Offering incredible views of most of London's major attractions, and an opportunity to put the city's geography into perspective, it is a must-see attraction for first-time visitors to England's capital city.
 Originally designed by architects David Marks and Julia Barfield as an entry for a Millennium Landmark competition, the project took six years and the expertise of hundreds of people from five European countries to turn it into a reality.
 Often featured in big-budget movies, and regularly touted as one of the best things to see and experience in London, make sure you include a ride on the London Eye in your UK holiday itinerary.
 Wheelchair-bound visitors will be delighted to know that both the London Eye and all its on-site facilities are fully accessible.

 Telephone: 0871 781 3000 (bookings); 0800 093 0123 (operational information)

 Transport: Westminster, Waterloo or Embankment underground stations.
 Public bus routes RV1, 211, 77 or 381

 Admission: There are a variety of ticket options, check the website for details.
-For a standard ticket, it's £18.90 (adults) and £9.90 (children 4-15).
+For a standard ticket, it's £29.50 (adults and children over 5) and free for children under 4.
 Note that discounts are available if you book online.